DuqueDeTuring/books2explore/readme.md

 - The Particle at the End of the Universe: How the Hunt for the Higgs Boson Leads Us to the Edge of a New World by Sean Carroll
 - The Passionate State of Mind: And Other Aphorisms by Eric Hoffer
 - The Past, Present, and Future of Integrated History and Philosophy of Science
-- The Pearl of Anton	The Pearl of Anton by Gene Del Vecchio (Hardcover)
+- The Pearl of Anton by Gene Del Vecchio
 - The Pencil: A History of Design and Circumstance by Henry Petroski
 - The Peripheral, William Gibson
 - The Philip K. Dick Collection: A Library of America Boxed Set by Philip K. Dick
-- The Philip K. Dick MEGAPACK ®: 15 Classic Science Fiction Stories	The Philip K. Dick MEGAPACK ®: 15 Classic Science Fiction Stories by Philip K. Dick (Kindle Edition)
+- The Philip K. Dick MEGAPACK ®: 15 Classic Science Fiction Stories by Philip K. Dick
 - The Philosophical Breakfast Club: Four Remarkable Friends Who Transformed Science and Changed the World .
 By Laura J. Snyder
-- The Philosophy of Schopenhauer	The Philosophy of Schopenhauer by Bryan Magee (Paperback)
+- The Philosophy of Schopenhauer by Bryan Magee
-- The Philosophy of Simone de Beauvoir by Debra Bergoffen,
+- The Philosophy of Simone de Beauvoir by Debra Bergoffen
-- The Photographer's Eye: Composition and Design for Better Digital Photos	The Photographer's Eye: Composition and Design for Better Digital Photos by Michael Freeman (Paperback)
+- The Photographer's Eye: Composition and Design for Better Digital Photos by Michael Freeman
 - The Physics of Wall Street: A Brief History of Predicting the Unpredictable by James Owen Weatherall
 - The Plague, The Fall, Exile and the Kingdom, and Selected Essays (Everyman's Library) by Albert Camus
-- The Planet Sleeps	The Planet Sleeps by Sherrilyne Blakey-Smith, The Rankin Family (Audio CD)
+- The Planet Sleeps by Sherrilyne Blakey-Smith, The Rankin Family (Audio CD)
-- The Plausibility of Life: Resolving Darwin's Dilemma	The Plausibility of Life: Resolving Darwin's Dilemma by Marc W. Kirschner, John C. Gerhart (Hardcover)
+- The Plausibility of Life: Resolving Darwin's Dilemma by Marc W. Kirschner, John C. Gerhart
-- The Political Value of Time: Citizenship, Duration, and Democratic Justice	The Political Value of Time: Citizenship, Duration, and Democratic Justice by Elizabeth F. Cohen (Hardcover)
+- The Political Value of Time: Citizenship, Duration, and Democratic Justice by Elizabeth F. Cohen
 - The Politics of Modern Central America: Civil War, Democratization, and Underdevelopment by Fabrice Lehoucq
-- The Practice of Programming (Addison-Wesley Professional Computing Series)	The Practice of Programming (Addison-Wesley Professional Computing Series) by Brian Kernighan, Rob Pike (Paperback)
+- The Practice of Programming (Addison-Wesley Professional Computing Series) by Brian Kernighan, Rob Pike
 - The Practice of System and Network Administration, Second Edition by Thomas A. Limoncelli
-- The Predictive Mind, Jakob Hohwy (https://www.amazon.com/Predictive-Mind-Jakob-Hohwy/dp/0199686734) (Fuente: En bibliografía del paper “World Discovery Models” (1902.07685.pdf) ) “A new theory is taking hold in neuroscience.
+- The Predictive Mind, Jakob Hohwy (Fuente: En bibliografía del paper “World Discovery Models” (1902.07685.pdf) ) “A new theory is taking hold in neuroscience.
 It is the theory that the brain is essentially a hypothesis-testing mechanism, one that attempts to minimise the error of its predictions about the sensory input it receives from the world.
 It is an attractive theory because powerful theoretical arguments support it, and yet it is at heart stunningly simple.
 Jakob Hohwy explains and explores this theory from the perspective of cognitive science and philosophy.
 The key argument throughout The Predictive Mind is that the mechanism explains the rich, deep, and multifaceted character of our conscious perception.
 It also gives a unified account of how perception is sculpted by attention, and how it depends on action.
 The mind is revealed as having a fragile and indirect relation to the world.
 Though we are deeply in tune with the world we are also strangely distanced from it.”
 - The Price of Altruism: George Price and the Search for the Origins of Kindness by Oren Harman
-- The Principles of Mathematics	The Principles of Mathematics by Bertrand Russell (Paperback)
+- The Principles of Mathematics by Bertrand Russell
 - The Printing Press as an Agent of Change: Communications and Cultural Trans (Complete in One Volume) by Elizabeth L. Eisenstein
-- The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey	The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey by Michael Huemer (Paperback)
+- The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey by Michael Huemer
 - The Promise of Happiness, Sara Ahmed
 - The Promise of Politics by Hannah Arendt
 - The Promise of the Child: Volume One of The Amaranthine Spectrum by Tom Toner
-- The Protestant Ethic and the Spirit of Capitalism: and Other Writings (Penguin Twentieth-Century Classics)	The Protestant Ethic and the Spirit of Capitalism: and Other Writings (Penguin Twentieth-Century Classics) by Max Weber, Peter Baehr (Kindle Edition)
+- The Protestant Ethic and the Spirit of Capitalism: and Other Writings (Penguin Twentieth-Century Classics) by Max Weber, Peter Baehr
 - The Psychology of Computer Programming: Silver Anniversary eBook Edition,  Gerald Weinberg
-- The Purity Myth: How America's Obsession with Virginity Is Hurting Young Women	The Purity Myth: How America's Obsession with Virginity Is Hurting Young Women by Jessica Valenti (Paperback)
+- The Purity Myth: How America's Obsession with Virginity Is Hurting Young Women by Jessica Valenti
 - The Pursuit of Loneliness, 20th Anniversary Edition 3rd Edition by Philip Slater (Author)
 - The Pursuit of Power: Technology, Armed Force, and Society since A.D.
 1000 by William H. McNeill
 - The Puzzle Palace: Inside the National Security Agency, America's Most Secret Intelligence Organization by James Bamford